Ammonia and your fish tank – everything you need to know

-While there are plenty of chemical balances that effect your aquarium water quality, Ammonia has to be near the top.
-At Swell UK, we see plenty of calls and queries about ammonia levels, and rightly so!
-Ammonia in your tank cannot be completely avoided, and needs to be regulated with filtration to avoid poisoning your fish, effecting pH and creating blooms of nasty looking algae.
+While there are plenty of chemical imbalances that affect your aquarium water quality, Ammonia has to be near the top.
+At Swell UK, we receive plenty of calls and queries about ammonia levels, and rightly so!
+Ammonia in your tank cannot be completely avoided and needs to be regulated with filtration to avoid poisoning your fish, affecting pH and creating blooms of nasty looking algae.

-First and foremost, you can test for ammonia levels using a test kit, available at all good aquatic stockists.
+First and foremost, you can test for ammonia levels using a test kit.

 What causes ammonia build up in my aquarium?

 Ammonia is a natural product of the life in your fish tank.
 It is produced in the biological waste from your fish and other aquatic life, as well as the degradation of other previously living matter like fish food.

 It is effectively (if you want to place a starting point on a circular process), the first stage of the nitrogen cycle in your aquarium, wherein a healthy cycle, ammonia produced by your fish is turned into nitrites (also bad), and then Nitrates (not so bad), before being used by some of the plants in your aquarium or being removed in water changes.

 Having too much ammonia in your water is definitely a bad thing.
 High levels of this stuff can burn your fish’s scales and skin, as well as inhibit their gills from filtering oxygen into their bloodstream, burning and suffocating them at the same time!